 The Best Waterfalls in Cairns: The Ultimate List

-So, let’s get right into the list of the best waterfalls in Cairns.
-Whether you’re looking for the perfect spot to cool down, or you want to snap some pictures of an incredible waterfall at the end of a rainforest hike, the below list should have you covered.
+So, let’s get right into the list of the best waterfalls in Cairns and surrounds.
+Whether you’re looking for the perfect spot to cool down or you want to snap some pictures of an incredible waterfall at the end of a rainforest hike, the below list will have you covered.

 Barron Falls is one of the largest waterfalls near Cairns, with close to 250 meters of cascading water forcing its way down the deep Barron Gorge.